itsnemoooo/itsnemoooo.github.io/projects/three_climate_experiment.md

 **HVAC systems account for up to 40%** of total energy consumption in commercial buildings and **exhibit nonlinear behavior** under varying weather conditions.

 I devoted my Masters thesis to this exploring this problem, spending my summer days in the UCL AI centre.
-The potential of **Deep Reinforcement Learning** to attack this problem is tremendous, and developing more adaptive and efficient control strategies is an crucial area of research in building operations.
+I found the potential of **Deep Reinforcement Learning** to attack this problem to be tremendous, and therefore developing more adaptive and efficient control strategies is a crucial area of research.

 The executive summary of my work is available [here](https://itsnemoooo.github.io/ExecutiveSummary.pdf).